sbb-design-systems/sbb-angular/src/journey-maps-wc/getting-started.md

 Now you can click on a marker, station or poi and your template will be displayed in the defined overlay. (teaser or popup)

-Normally you want the content of your template to differ depending on what has been selected.
+Normally, you want the content of your template to differ depending on what has been selected.
 This can be achieved if you register to one of our output events (e.g. `featuresClick`) and update your template when an event occurs.

 ```js